 Applied Physics Graduate Program Overview

-At Northwestern, the Program in Applied Physics offers interdisciplinary PhD research opportunities for prospective graduate students with a strong undergraduate background in Physics.
+The Applied Physics Graduate Program is a hub for collaboration between the departments of Physics & Astronomy, Biomedical Engineering, Chemistry, Earth & Planetary Sciences, Electrical Engineering & Computer Science, and Materials Science & Engineering.
+This joint program between the McCormick School of Engineering and Applied Science and the Weinberg College of Arts and Sciences offers interdisciplinary PhD research opportunities for graduate students with a strong undergraduate background in Physics.
 The program is designed to prepare graduates for professional careers in science and technology, either in academics or in industry.
 As the distinctions between traditional scientific disciplines become increasingly diffuse, this program seeks to ensure that our graduates recognize and take advantage of scientific and technological opportunities wherever they may arise.

-Northwestern has a distinguished record of research and innovation in many areas of applied physics, spanning multiple departments in the McCormick School of Engineering and Applied Science and the Weinberg College of Arts and Sciences.
+Northwestern has a distinguished record of research and innovation in many areas of Applied Physics, spanning multiple departments in the McCormick School of Engineering and Applied Science and the Weinberg College of Arts and Sciences.
 Many research programs take advantage of the Advanced Photon Source at nearby Argonne National Laboratory.

 Congrats to Xiaolong Liu who received an honorable mention in the Science in Society image contest.
 See the image here.

 Boya Cui (Grayson group) has been awarded a 2015/16 ISEN Cluster Fellowship.
 ISEN Cluster Fellows are exceptional students with deep interest in energy and sustainability

 Check out the photos of the recent lunar eclipse taken by PhD candidate Guohua Wei that were published in the NU Research newsletter on page 9.